jennybell/bookmark-challenge/README.md

 ## User stories

+#UPDATE - This is extremely unfinished - I spent a lot of time trying and failing to get data mapper working and then wsn't able to come back to do the challenge using PG

 > As a user
 > So I can revisit websites
 > I would like to be able to view a list of bookmarks